 It seems like that first call is particularly hard for people who feel like they have strong social support networks.
 They have loving families, close friends, good co-workers.
 And it can be hard to articulate why that isn't always enough for someone who is in pain.
 I frequently hear clients talk about not wanting to "wear out" or "burden' their friends and family.
 They express frustration about "repeating myself over and over."

-In many of these conversations, I explain to prospective clients that therapy is different from close relationships in several key ways:
+In many of these conversations, I explain to prospective clients that therapy is different from other relationships in several key ways:

 1. Therapists aren't emotionally engaged in the client's life.
 This doesn't mean that therapists don't care about their client's well-being.
 However, there is a critical difference between being a caring outsider and a part of someone's emotional network.
 As the outsider, I bring a new perspective to the client's experience.